Manager: Michael Benchetrit

 American Bass-Baritone Evan Hughes has been praised for his “appealing clarity and emotional heft” (NY times) and his “burnished tone” (Opera News).

-A recent alumnus of the Metropolitan Opera’s Lindemann Young Artist Development program, Mr. Hughes started last season with a personal success as Don Alfonso in a production of Così Fan Tutte directed by Stephen Wadsworth and conducted by Alan Gilbert at the Peter Jay Sharp Theater at Lincoln Center.
-Further engagements season included the premiere of a John Glover piece with the New York Youth Symphony.
+A recent alumnus of the Metropolitan Opera’s Lindemann Young Artist Development program, Mr. Hughes scored a great personal success as Don Alfonso in a production of Così Fan Tutte directed by Stephen Wadsworth and conducted by Alan Gilbert at the Peter Jay Sharp Theater at Lincoln Center.
+Further engagements in the 2012-2013 season included the premiere of a John Glover piece with the New York Youth Symphony.

 A champion of contemporary music, Mr. Hughes appeared in Elliott Carter’s Syringa with the Met Chamber Ensemble at Zankel Hall (Carnegie) and the Tanglewood Music Festival, conducted both times by James Levine, and more recently he premiered Mr. Carter’s Three Explorations at Alice Tully Hall with the Axiom Ensemble and Jeffrey Milarsky.
 Another milestone in the bass-baritone’s exploration of Elliott Carter’s music was On Conversing with Paradise as part of a festival of cultural exchange entitled Ascending Dragon in Los Angeles, Hanoi and in other parts of Vietnam.